Expanded Recycling Opportunities at the Transfer Station are HERE! Learn More

 Step 1: Download Forms and Test Materials

-Before coming to one our sites, be sure you have visited this page, downloaded and completed the proper forms as well as tested your materials.
+Before coming to one of our sites, be sure you have visited this page, downloaded and completed the proper forms as well as tested your materials.
 The best place to start is with our Wildfire Debris Disposal Checklist — with a complete listing of what's required before you bring wildfire-damaged materials to one of our facilities for proper disposal.
 (Note: all materials require testing, to learn more about testing, click here).

 Step 2: Email Us the Forms